-Insurance Fraud and the Penalty for Falsifying Documents
+Car Insurance Fraud and Penalties for Falsifying Documents

 Lots of states use pin numbers to verify car insurance.
 Or, a simple call to the insurance carrier provided will tell if the policy is valid or not.
 Each state has its own set of penalties for fake insurance documents.
 Most penalties include a large fine and possible imprisonment.

 An insurance criminal ring includes an organized group of people in on insurance scams and files multiple fraudulent claims earning themselves huge paydays.
 Insurance criminal rings often include unethical doctors and body shops, the biggest being false medical claims filed for non-existent injuries.